lichaozhy/cell-agent-home/docs/index.md

 </div>

 ![An image](/user.png)
-<span class="bg-grey-lighten-2">"Based on current single-cell RNA sequencing research and literature data, we can use the following marker genes to annotate..."
+<span class="bg-grey-lighten-2">"Based on current single-cell RNA sequencing research and literature data, we can use the following marker genes to annotate."
 </span>

 <div>